burlachenkok/exploring-python3/python3-note.md

 nums[2:4] = [8, 9]    # Assign a new sublist to a slice
 print(nums)           # Prints "[0, 1, 8, 9, 4]"
 ```
+Deletion from the list and another containers happens via using [del](https://docs.python.org/3/tutorial/datastructures.html#the-del-statement) statement in the language which invokes [__del__]
+(https://docs.python.org/3/reference/datamodel.html#object.__del__) special method in the class definition.

 ## Comparison of Containers

 Sequence objects (typically) can be compared to other objects with the same sequence type.
 The comparison uses lexicographical ordering to define order relations.
-If during comparison the type of objects does not support the comparison operator the exception is raised.
+If during comparison the type of the objects does not support the comparison operator the exception is raised.

 ## Strings